 We didn’t consider this option for the simple reason that we didn’t want to spend so much money on a vehicle having no clue whether we were going to like overlanding at all.

 New cars, however, may have other issues, related to fuel.
 Two points to remember:

 - Shreesh and Neena bought the newest FJ Cruiser and drove from the US to South America.
 This worked great until they reached Brazil.
 They couldn’t explore Brazil as Brazil’s fuel consist of 23% ethanol and the computer wizardry didn’t take on that fuel too well (Maybe you’d be able to adapt a chipset so that it would work, but that’s a whole different ballgame.).
-To learn about Shreesh and Neena’s story first-hand, check their website.
+To learn about Shreesh and Neena’s story first-hand, check out their website.

 - An old rig like ours drinks everything (although it does perform better on clean diesel rather than dirty fluids it got e.g. in Bolivia).
 From what we understand from other overlanders, new vehicles are more demanding in good-quality fuel.

 In Asia we said we had the perfect car.
 We could get anywhere, lived outside and slept in our rooftop tent.
 In South America, however, we nuanced our opinion.
 In Patagonia and the Andes Mountains the climates are not always that pleasant: think frost, strong wind, and (cold) rain.
 We lived inside the Land Cruiser for days if not weeks on end.

 During those times we’ve looked with a bit of jealousy to e.g. VW Combis that offer a tad more comfort than our Land Cruiser.
 If ever a change takes place, a VW Combi is a serious alternative for us.
 We can see the comfort of the large overland trucks such as the MAN, and we are grateful for all the coffee, red wine and even meals we’ve shared with our friends in their homes-on-wheels, however, those overland vehicles are too big and too expensive for us.